 For holidaymakers who need a little more adrenalin in their summer Christmas holidays.
 By David Whitley

-Conquer sand dunes in the biggest truck you’ve ever seen
+Conquer sand dunes in the biggest truck you have ever seen

 There’s a marvellous fairground quality to all of this.
 We’re bouncing around on seats with suspension that wouldn’t look out of place in a children’s playground, and the driver is asking us if we want to reverse down what looks like an impossibly steep bank.